jthom143/diary_hhpc/07082015_entry_hhpc.md

 * SST variability under the high mixing case is much smaller than the low mixing case.
 * Suggests the changes going on in the ocean in these different mixing cases is not changing the atmospheric dynamics substantially.
 * Look further in ocean fields including stratification.
+  * First look into the mixed layer depths (defined by sigma-t and mixing scheme).
+  * Next look into vertical denisty gradient (ref: Capotondi et al., 2012).